-Usually, blue-green algae is the culprit in situations like this.
-In less common cases, moss and algae can spread on your roof from wind, birds, squirrels, etc. If you can have a roofing contractor rule out both blue-green algae and moss growth, then you’re looking at mold.
+Usually, blue-green algae are the culprit in situations like this.
+In less common cases, moss and algae can spread on your roof from wind, birds, squirrels, etc. If you can have a roofing contractor in Englewood, Ohio rule out both blue-green algae and moss growth, then you’re looking at the mold.

 Step 2: How to Clean Mold